Waszka22/Fundamentals-of-Data-Analysis-Tasks/README.md

 # Fundamentals-of-Data-Analysis-Tasks

-This repository is used for the weekly task given by the lecture Fundamentals of data analaysis module on Higher Diploma in Data Analytics course at ATU.
+This repository is used for the weekly task given by the lecture Fundamentals of data analaysis module on Higher Diploma in Data Analytics at ATU.
 ---
 *** Task 4 Suppose you are flipping two coins, each with a probability p of giving heads.
 Plot the entropy of the total number of heads versus